- Director Ross McElwee.

 Ross McElwee has papers to grade.

-The man widely regarded as one of America’s greatest documentary filmmakers has just returned to his teaching job at Harvard University after touring Europe with his most recent doc, “Photographic Memory,” a nostalgic road movie of sorts.
+The man widely regarded as one of America’s greatest documentary filmmakers has just returned to his teaching job at Harvard University after touring Europe with his most recent work, “Photographic Memory,” a nostalgic road movie of sorts.

 Style Weekly: For you, is there a quintessential Southern moment in your films?